Macau: Economy

-Tourism plays an important role in the economy of Macau, the people from Mainland China being the region's most prolific tourists.
+Tourism plays an important role in the economy of Macau, with people from Mainland China being the region's most prolific tourists.

 Macau has a capitalist service economy largely based on casino gaming and tourism.
 It is the world's 83rd-largest economy, with a nominal GDP of approximately MOP433 billion (US$53.9 billion).
 The GDP per capita was US$69,430 in 2023.
 Although Macau has one of the highest per capita GDPs, the territory also has a high level of wealth disparity.
 Macau's gambling industry is the largest in the world, generating over MOP195 billion (US$24 billion) in revenue and about seven times larger than that of Las Vegas.
 Macau's gambling revenue was $37 billion in 2018.
 Taxes from gambling revenues fund a robust welfare system and an annual cash payment to Macau's citizens.

 The regional economy is heavily reliant on casino gaming.
-The vast majority of government funding (79.6 per cent of total tax revenue) comes from gambling.
+The vast majority of government funding (79.6 percent of total tax revenue) comes from gambling.
 Local taxes on personal income, residential property, and retail sales range from non-existent to negligible.
 Gambling as a share of GDP peaked in 2013 at over 60 per cent, and continues to account for 49.1 per cent of total economic output.
-The vast majority of casino patrons are tourists from mainland China, making up 68 per cent of all visitors.
+The vast majority of casino patrons are tourists from mainland China, making up 68 percent of all visitors.
 Casino gaming is illegal in both the mainland and Hong Kong, giving Macau a legal monopoly on the industry in China.
 Revenue from Chinese high rollers has been falling and was forecast to fall as much as 10% more in 2019.
-Economic uncertainty may account for some of the drop, but alternate Asian gambling venues do as well.
+Economic uncertainty may account for some of the drop, but alternative Asian gambling venues do as well.
 For example, Chinese visitors to the Philippines more than doubled between 2015 and 2018, since the City of Dreams casino opened in Manila.